Integrating Jupyter Notebook in VS Code

 Installing Anaconda

 Navigate to Anaconda Webpage and install the Anaconda.
-Here, you do not need to Python explicitly if you install the Anaconda (Python is included).
+Here, you do not need to install Python explicitly if you install the Anaconda (Python is included).

 There is one thing you need to take extra care.
 If you proceed the installation of Anaconda like above, it asks you whether you are gonna Add my PATH.
-I was a bit scared of this red text and it seemed to be kind of warning so I did not mark on this checkbox at the very beginning.
-But in the end it tortured me for making Anaconda compatible with VS code terminal 😂
+I was a bit scared of this Red Text and it seemed to be kind of warning so I did not mark on this checkbox at the very beginning.

 So please mark this option as Enabled.